-The Run category features multiple Actions like Start Program / Application, Run DOS / Cmd command, Open Document and Execute Script.
+The Run category features multiple Actions like Start App, Run CMD Command, Open Document and Execute Script.
 These Actions allow taking automation beyond the built-in capabilities of Automation Workshop Free Edition by adding options of process streamlining and integration with external applications, commands and scripts.

 While Automation Workshop Free Edition is providing a solid ground for IT process automation, often there is a need to add specific external processes to the workflow.
 Successful integration of application, command or script execution not only presumes successful launch of the process, but also control of its outcome.

-Run DOS / Cmd Command can run Windows prompt commands and start batch files.
+Run CMD Command can run Windows prompt commands and start batch files.
 The Action can be set to retrieve errorlevel value which tells whether the command or batch file execution was successful or experienced some error.
 The Task can use this information to alternate its operations.

 Open Document automatically opens the file in associated application.
 The Action can request the program to perform some operation other than default, e.g. Edit, Print.

 Start Task automatically starts one or multiple Tasks.
 These Tasks need to be designed either for manual run or to expect execution from Start Task Action.
 Start Task Action can not replace Trigger provided data unless specifically configured to do so.